off-by-some/TRELLIS-BOX/README.md

               -v $(pwd)/outputs:/tmp/Trellis-demo \
             cassidybridges/trellis-box:latest
 ```
 Then simply open http://localhost:7860 in your browser to access the web interface.
+See the [Docker Configuration Guide](docs/DOCKER_CONFIGURATION.md) for more detailed instructions & configurations.

 ## Use Cases